OpenSDN-io/docs/opensdn-service-provider-focused-features-guide/support-for-ddp-in-intel-x710-ethernet.rst

-Tungsten Fabric DPDK vRouter Support for Intel DDP Technology in Fortville NICs
+OpenSDN DPDK vRouter Support for Intel DDP Technology in Fortville NICs
 ===============================================================================

 :date: 2020-12-09

-In Tungsten Fabric Release 2011, the Tungsten Fabric DPDK enabled vRouter uses the Intel dynamic device personalization (DDP) technology.
+In OpenSDN Release 2011, the OpenSDN DPDK enabled vRouter uses the Intel dynamic device personalization (DDP) technology.
 The Intel DDP technology provides a programmable pipeline, which enables you to meet specific use cases as per your requirement.
-Similarly in Tungsten Fabric, the Intel DDP technology enables you to forward packets with MPLSoGRE encapsulation.
+Similarly in OpenSDN, the Intel DDP technology enables you to forward packets with MPLSoGRE encapsulation.
 The Intel DDP technology is supported only by Intel Ethernet 700 Series (Fortville Series) NICs.